alfred/material-website/README.md

   * - Add Links to @@Projects and @@Library
     - Style those links ^
   * - Animation for Hamburger to Arrow

-  - Keyboard asset for Developer
+  @Navbar
+    - Make name bigger

+  - Use an image of code, Art says he'll blur for me
 * - Trinity War asset for Comic Reader

   - Text for About Me